 European leaders can learn from the “bold action” taken by Treasury Secretary Henry Paulson and Timothy Geithner, who was president of the New York Federal Reserve, early in the U.S. financial crisis, deputy Secretary of State Thomas Nides said.

-“One of the lessons we learned in that particular crisis is that you do need to take bold action,” Nides, who served as chief operating officer of Morgan Stanley (MS) from 2005 to 2010, said today in an interview with Bloomberg Television.
+“One of the lessons we learned in that particular crisis is that you do need to take bold action,” Nides, who served as chief operating officer of Morgan Stanley (MS:US) from 2005 to 2010, said today in an interview with Bloomberg Television.
 “These things are a contagion.
 What goes on in Greece affects what goes on in Spain.
 What goes on in Spain affects what goes on in Italy.”

 Nides, who is now Secretary of State Hillary Clinton’s deputy for the management and budgeting of U.S. foreign assistance, said that when the U.S. faced its crisis in 2007 and 2008, “people like Hank Paulson and Tim Geithner understood that very strongly and realized they needed to take very bold action, as obviously the Fed Chairman Ben Bernanke did.”

 Praising the injection of cash into struggling Spanish banks, Nides said it’s essential to take targeted actions and that he thinks the European Central Bank understands that.

 The U.S. is doing its part to boost the global economy by focusing more than ever on creating opportunities for American companies overseas and for foreign companies to invest and create jobs in the U.S., Nides said.

 President Barack Obama has set a target of doubling U.S. exports in the five years ending 2014, and boosting employment for Americans is at the top of his election-year agenda.

 The State Department dubbed today Global Economic Statecraft Day, spotlighting events at the 240 U.S. embassies and consulates around the world intended to connect U.S. businesses with new opportunities and create jobs.